MusikAnimal/pageviews/README.md

 Once installed run `java -jar selenium-server-standalone-2.52.0.jar` to start the selenium server and `./nightwatch` to run the tests.
 You can run specific tests like `./nightwatch --test tests/my_test.js`.

-These tests are ran when you push or make or a pull request.
-If it fails, check the build and there will be a link to a video of the test, along with the output of the logs.
+If a test fails when you push to remote, check the build and there will be a link to a video of the test, along with the output of the logs.

 ### Linters
 The styling of all ES6 and SCSS is enforced with linters.
 You can run these locally with `grunt lint`, and will also be ran when you run `grunt production`.
 If for some reason you need a particular rule to be ignored, you can add exceptions (see [Scss-lint](https://github.com/brigade/scss-lint/blob/master/lib/scss_lint/linter/README.md#disablelinterreason), [Eslint](http://eslint.org/docs/user-guide/configuring)).